-- II.1.
+II.1.
 Operating procedures may be developed using the process shown in Fig. II.1.
 Recommendations relating to Boxes 1-10 in Figure II.1 are provided paras II.2-II.11.
-The development of operating procedures should be made in such a way that Requirement 26 of SSR 2/2 (Rev. 1) is met. - II.2.
+The development of operating procedures should be made in such a way that Requirement 26 of SSR 2/2 (Rev. 1) is met.

+II.2.
 The drafting of operating procedures (Box 1) should normally be done by operating personnel (Box 1).
-The main documents used as references should include: - (a) Documents containing design assumptions and intentions; - (b) Contractual documents and relevant equipment specifications giving guidance on the operation of systems and components; - (c) Commissioning documents (see section 5 of SSG-28 [16]); - (d) Documents containing procedures from other plants of the same or similar type. - II.3.
+The main documents used as references should include:

+- (a) Documents containing design bases, requirements, assumptions and intentions; - (b) Contractual documents, documents of original designer and plant suppliers and relevant equipment specifications giving guidance on the operation of systems and components; - (c) Commissioning documents (see section 5 of SSG-28 [16]); - (d) Documents containing procedures from other plants of the same or similar type.

+II.3.
 Operating procedures are required to be developed in accordance with regulatory requirements, as well as with the policy of the operating organization as contained in the management system: see Requirement 26 of SSR-2/2 (Rev. 1) [1].
-It should also be ensured that procedures are consistent with the safety analysis report and with OLCs. - II.4.
+It should also be ensured that procedures are consistent with the safety analysis report, plant design documentation and with OLCs.

+II.4.
 The review of the first draft of the operating procedures (Box 2), in particular of the safety aspects, should be performed by persons whose qualifications are at least equal to those of the persons that drafted the procedures.
-The review should confirm that all relevant items important to safety and their performance requirements have been considered. - II.5.
-Comments on the draft should be requested from relevant operating personnel and, as appropriate, from persons responsible for the design and construction of the plant (Boxes 3 and 3(a)). - II.6.
+The review should confirm that all relevant items important to safety and their performance requirements have been considered.

+II.5.
+Comments on the draft should be requested from relevant operating personnel and, as appropriate, from persons responsible for the design and construction of the plant (Boxes 3 and 3(a)).

+II.6.
 After endorsement by the operations manager (Box 4), the procedure should be validated (Box 5) by attempting to apply it in the initial operation of each system or if necessary, during simulated operation.
 This validation should be performed, wherever possible, by personnel other than those responsible for the drafting and review of the procedure.
-In those cases where only a simulated operation was performed, the procedure should be finally validated by application to the actual operation of the system. - II.7.
+In those cases where only a simulated operation was performed, the procedure should be finally validated by application to the actual operation of the system.

+II.7.
 If the results of the validation test are not satisfactory, the draft should be sent back for redrafting with proposed modifications (Box 4(a)).
-If the results of the test are satisfactory, the draft should be sent to the relevant manager with the recommendation that it be endorsed and issued. - II.8.
+If the results of the test are satisfactory, the draft should be sent to the relevant manager with the recommendation that it be endorsed and issued.

+II.8.
 The procedures should be authorized by the relevant manager after it has been confirmed that no further modifications are considered necessary (Box 6).
 The procedures should then be entered into the documentation system, included in the plant manual, and treated in accordance with quality management principles (Box 7).

-$FIG.\ II.1.\ Flow\ diagram for the\ development\ of\ operating\ procedures.$
+II.9.
+All procedures that have been authorized should be issued and distributed in accordance with the management system of the operating organization, and made available for use by the relevant operating personnel (Boxes 8 and 9).

+II.10.
+Reviews should be performed at stated intervals (usually one or two years) or whenever considered necessary on the basis of operating experience (Box 10).
+Any modification to the procedures as a result of these reviews should be made following the same process as for the initial procedure.

+FIG. II.1.
+Flow diagram for the development of operating procedures.